Key Man Clause: Everything You Need to Know

 - Buy Key Man Insurance

 Not every investment business needs key man insurance.
 But if you're a small firm without anyone to replace your key managers, or if you have one or two managers you can't hope to replace, then buying an insurance policy to protect the company is probably a wise investment.

 - Create a Written Contingency Plan

 A key man clause and insurance are good first steps, but you can do more than that.
 A contingency plan will lay out what the company should do if something happens to an important investment manager.
 If your company is big, the plan will say who gets which investments.
 It also offers a timetable for hiring or promoting a replacement.
 If your company is small, you may have to figure out whether to hand your investments to other firms or back to your clients.
 Also, you'll have to decide who will handle shutting down the firm.

 Using key man clauses in your investment business isn't required.
 However, it's a good idea and becoming better all the time.
 If you are considering creating or revising your clauses, UpCounsel offers plenty of free legal resources, including an employment contract template and a confidentiality agreement template.

 If you need help with writing or changing your employment contracts to add a key man clause, UpCounsel can help.
-You can post your legal need to get free custom quotes from our marketplace which connects companies with some of the best lawyers in the business, including graduates of Yale and Harvard and law firms that have worked with major companies such as Stripe, Twilio, and Google.
+You can post your legal need to get free custom quotes from our marketplace which connects companies with some of the best lawyers in the business, including graduates of Yale and Harvard and law firms that have worked with major companies such as Menlo Ventures, Airbnb, and Google.